Session 3 - Module A: Advanced Orchestration Patterns¶

 return coordination_commands

-Analysis routing prioritizes high-priority tasks to primary branches with more resources, while secondary branches handle lower-priority work.
-This ensures critical analyses receive optimal resource allocation.
+Data processing routing prioritizes high-priority aggregations to primary branches with more cluster resources, while secondary branches handle lower-priority work.
+This ensures critical data processing receives optimal resource allocation for SLA compliance.

-Synchronization points are critical for coordinating parallel workflows.
+Synchronization points are critical for coordinating parallel data processing workflows.
 Let's examine how branch completion is tracked and managed:

 def _synchronization_point_node(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState: